chrisfrank/racked-react/README.md

 Use a `<Hold>` component when you need to asynchronously read or write data.

-`<Hold>` component accepts a promise as a prop, suspends rendering until the promise resolves, then renders its children with the resolved promise.
+The `<Hold>` component accepts a promise as a prop, suspends rendering until the promise resolves, then renders its children with the resolved promise.

 ```jsx